-The Wyoming Afterschool Alliance (WYAA) was created in 2007 to support and promote quality, education-based out of school time (OST) programs that positively impact Wyoming’s youth and families.
+The Wyoming Afterschool Alliance (WYAA) was created June 12, 2007 to support and promote quality, education-based out of school time (OST) programs that positively impact Wyoming’s youth and families.
 WYAA is a linchpin, connecting afterschool providers to the necessary resources, technical assistance and training opportunities.

 WYAA is part of the National Network of Statewide Afterschool networks funded through the C.S.
 Mott Foundation.

 High-Quality Afterschool/Out-of-School Time (OST) Programs support successful outcomes for youth by providing:

 - Physical and psychological safety and security

 - Structure that is developmentally appropriate, with clear expectations for behavior

 - Opportunities to make decisions, participate in rule-making and take on leadership roles

 - Opportunities to learn how to form close, durable human relationships

 - Strong links between families, schools and broader community resources

 The Wyoming Afterschool Alliance is a statewide network working to create the conditions for young people to reach their full potential.
 We are a priority fund of the Wyoming Community Foundation.